stjudecloud/docs/docs/guides/proteinpaint/advanced-guides/using-a-vcf-file.md

             "sampletype":"Normal",
             "color":"blue"
          },
-         … more samples …
+         ... more samples ...
        },
        "key4annotation":"sample"
     }
 }
 ```

-"annotation" provides a hash, where \<sampleID\> are keys and values are annotations for this sample.
+"annotation" provides a hash, where <sampleID> are keys and values are annotations for this sample.

-"Key4annotation" defines the attribute name for \<sampleID\>.
+"Key4annotation" defines the attribute name for <sampleID>.
 It enables user to specify if the annotation is at sample-level or patient-level.

 !!! todo
     further clarify